SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/configure-video-meetings.md

 2. Select the **Video meetings** tab.

 3. Click the **Configure** button.
-A new browser tab opens.

     > [!NOTE]
     > If a service provider has already been selected, you need to click **Disconnect** before selecting a new one.

-4. Select the service provider your company uses for video meetings.
-A new tab opens.
+4. In the new browser tab, select the service provider your company uses for video meetings.

 5. You will be forwarded to the service provider's authentication portal.
-Here you must do the following:
+Do the following:

     * [Authenticate and validate your user][1].
     * Confirm that the service provider is allowed to connect to SuperOffice.